fhcflx/blogger-CLI/README.md

 2. or simply fire it up in a browser to see if formating is correct.
 3. Don't forget to use the spellcheck in your editor :)
 4. Your post should be a plain html file
+5. Try writing a .txt file in Markdown and converting it with pandoc - it's fun!
-5. Please enjoy and I welcome public contributions!
+6. Please enjoy and I welcome public contributions!

 #TODO
 Implement editing and deleting of blog posts